-The Maryland Department of Public Safety and Correctional Services has opened an investigation into the hiring of a Greensboro police officer involved in the deadly pursuit of an African-American teen on the Eastern Shore last fall, Maryland Matters has learned.
+The Maryland Department of Public Safety and Correctional Services has opened an investigation into the hiring of a Greensboro police officer involved in the deadly pursuit of an African-American teen on the Eastern Shore last fall.

-An agency spokesman said the investigation was launched after Public Safety officials learned Thursday that some of the officer’s past personnel records were not included in a certification application submitted by the Greensboro Police Department when it hired Thomas Webster IV last April.
+An agency spokesman said the investigation was launched after Public Safety officials learned Wednesday from Maryland Matters that some of the officer’s past personnel records were not included in a certification application submitted by the Greensboro Police Department when it hired Thomas Webster IV last April.

 The Police Training and Standards Commission could consider decertifying Webster, Public Safety Department spokesman Gerard Shields said Friday.
 Greensboro Police Chief Michael Petyo resigned in January, following controversy over the death of 19-year-old Anton Black in the department’s custody last September.